Frank Whittle: Rolls-Royce

-Earlier, in January 1940, Whittle had met Dr Stanley Hooker of Rolls-Royce, who in turn introduced Whittle to Rolls-Royce board member and manager of their Derby factory, Ernest Hives (later Lord Hives).
+Earlier, in January 1940, Whittle had met Stanley Hooker of Rolls-Royce, who in turn introduced Whittle to Rolls-Royce board member and manager of their Derby factory, Ernest Hives (later Lord Hives).
 Hooker was in charge of the supercharger division at Rolls-Royce Derby and was a specialist in fluid dynamics.
 He had already increased the power of the Merlin piston engine by improving its supercharger.
 Such a speciality was naturally suited to the aero-thermodynamics of jet engines in which the optimisation of airflow in compressor, combustion chambers, turbine and jet pipe, is fundamental.
 Hives agreed to supply key parts to help the project.
 Also, Rolls-Royce built a compressor test rig which helped Whittle solve the surging problems (unstable airflow in the compressor) on the W.2 engine.

 On 10 December 1941 Whittle suffered a nervous breakdown, and left work for a month.
 However, by the end of January 1942, Power Jets had three W.2B engines, two built by Rover.
 In February 1942, flight trials of the W.1A engine began in the E.28, which reached 430 mph (690 km/h) at 15,000 feet (4,600 m).
 On 13 March 1942, Whittle started work on a redesign of the W.2B, referred to as the W.2/500.

 On 13 September 1942, W.2/500 performance tests matched predictions, showing a thrust of 1750 lbf at full speed.
 In October 1941, the Ministry approved a new factory to be built outside Whetstone, Leicestershire.

 From 3 June until 14 August 1942 Whittle visited the United States.
 At the General Electric's Lynn Factory, Whittle reviewed the Type I Supercharger, GE's code name for their jet engine, based on Power Jets' W.1X.
 An improved version of the W.2B would also be built, called the I-16, incorporating features of the W.2/500.
 Whittle also toured the Bell Aircraft, and the three Bell XP-59A Airacomets, a twin-engine fighter powered by the General Electric I-A jet engines.
 This fighter took flight in October 1942, one year and one day after GE received Power Jets' W.1X.